mega-mac-slice/stacky/README.md

 # stacky
-A basic service management tool for local development.
+A service management tool for local development.

 ## Requirements
 - `python 3`